mahfuz1703/validation-form/README.md

 # validation-form
-This is a validation for.
+This is a validation form.